As usual, it'll come down to pitching... good pitching

 Stating that she believed baseball clubhouse sanctity is more important than the integrity of baseball, Mendoza, who also won’t work for the Mets this season, was one of the first to assail former Houston Astro Mike Fiers, who exposed Houston’s sign stealing used in 2017, the Astro’s World Series season.

-Sign stealing ain’t new; John McGraw, Leo Durocher and Eddie Stanky, and Eevery other MLB player in history have been trying to steal signs, but not with video cameras and trash can lids.
+Sign stealing ain’t new; John McGraw, Leo Durocher and Eddie Stanky, and every other MLB player in history have been trying to steal signs, but not with video cameras and trash can lids.

 Wonder if Mendoza’s read Jim Bouton’s “Ball Four?”